Sphearis/Wavesdotnet/README.md

 </body>
 </html>
 ```

+More examples are available in the "Examples" folder.

-To execute this example, you have to run a full node on the same server as the one used to host the webpage and enable rpc, or you can use another node but you have to replace "localhost" and 6869 accordingly.
+To run these, you have to run a full node on the same server(or development computer) as the one used to host the webpage and enable rpc, or you can use a node hosted on another server but you have to replace "localhost" and 6869 accordingly.